astridx/meinblog/content/posts/joomla/48joomla-paket-alles-zusammen.en.md

   - Joomla
 ---

 We have created a lot of different extensions.
 It is annoying to do a separate installation for each one.
-One does not want to burden a user with this.
-In addition, extensions sometimes build on each other and it is important to make sure that everything is installed and nothing has been forgotten.
-Therefore, in this concluding chapter, I will show how different extensions are packed together into one installation package.
+This is not reasonable for a user.
+Moreover, some of these extensions build on each other and it is important to make sure that everything is installed and nothing has been forgotten.
+Therefore, in this concluding chapter I show how different extensions are packed together into one installation package.

 ## For the impatient